arcus/education_fellows/reproducibility.md

 ## Additional Materials

+Enjoy some supplemental materials that you might find useful, and feel free to suggest additions!

+### Center for Open Science

+The Center for Open Science is one of the foremost thought leaders in reproducible science.
+Their materials provide rich reading material and practical support for researchers and explore topics that are beyond the scope of this training, including how incentivization is contributing to ineffective science.

+>The mission of the Center for Open Science (COS) is to increase openness, integrity, and reproducibility of research.
+We envision a future scholarly community in which the process, content, and outcomes of research are openly accessible by default.
+All scholarly content is preserved and connected and transparency is an aspirational good for scholarly services.
+All stakeholders are included and respected in the research lifecycle and share pursuit of truth as the primary incentive and motivation for scholarship.
+Achieving the mission requires culture change in the incentives that drive researchers’ behavior, the infrastructure that supports research, and the business models that dominate scholarly communication.
+This Strategic Plan is the result of collective effort by the COS team, board, and community stakeholders.

+<a href = "https://www.cos.io/" target="blank">COS Website</a>

 ### John Oliver

 A 20-minute long clip from John Oliver's infotainment show "Last Week Tonight" includes off-color language and adult references but is a great introduction to topics including: